FYI: we may earn a commission for qualified purchases made through the links in our articles (learn more).

 Thirdly, despite the fact that oysters have low calories, there is a risk of overfeeding the dog.
 The fat and caloric content depends on not overfeeding them with alternative treats.
 Anything outside of the normal diet should not be more than 20 percent of what they feed on.

 Dog owners should not feed the dog raw oysters as well.
 Raw fish and oysters may carry salmonella, which would facilitate a bacterial infection in the dog.
-That means there is a need to cook them for long before feeding them.
+That means there is a need to cook them for long before feeding them—much like cooked fresh pet food.
 It is not important which approach you use, though, as steaming, grilling or fried oysters are all okay.

 How Many Oysters Should You Feed a Dog?

 Oysters are not the most economical dog treats out there, so the price may affect how much you intend to feed Fido.
-They can also cause problems when given in excess to the dog, considering oysters are very rich.
+They can also cause problems when given in excess to the dog, considering oysters are very rich—I do not recommend feeding your dog too much oysters.

 If you have never given them to the dog, please consult with the vet and start small.
-You can start with one or two to ensure no adverse reactions.
+You can introduce oysters by starting with one or two to ensure no adverse reactions.
 If everything goes well, this number can be increased a little.
 Factors like the dog’s size and tolerance to seafood also determine how many oysters they should be fed.

 FAQs